-The internal linking structure is very important in many ways.
-A good navigation enables your visitors to click around the several parts of your website without having to think about it.
-An intuitive linking structure is important to offer your visitors the best user experience on your website.
+- Internal links are very important for your WordPress site.
+A good navigation enables your visitors to click through the parts of your website without having to think about it.
+An intuitive linking structure is important to offer your visitors the best user experience.

-No one needs a website that is so complex nobody understands how to get from A to B. The only consequence of that will be a high Bounce Rate, and in addition a high Bounce Rate may downgrade the rating of your website.
+Nobody wants a website that is so complex nobody understands how to get from A to B. The only consequence of that will be a high Bounce Rate.
+And in addition a high Bounce Rate may downgrade the rating of your website.

-But actually a good user experience is not the only reason why it is important to have a good and intuitive navigation and linking structure.
+But actually a good user experience is not the only reason why it is important to have a good navigation and link structure.
 When search engines crawl your website, the navigation is an important element.
 To crawl a website, the crawler clicks from link to link to capture all the URLs in the domain.
-Since those crawlers have limited time on your domain, the linking structure has to be easy so they can capture all the URLs in the limited time.
+Since crawlers have limited time on your domain, the link structure has to be easy.

-Another point is that among other things Search engines measure the importance of a document by the amount of incoming links to it.
-This basically means that documents that you consider as more important than other documents, should also be linked more often than other documents.
+Another point is that Search engines measure the importance of a document by the amount of incoming links to it.
+This means that documents that you consider more important than other documents should be linked more often.
 In the following paragraphs I will show you some important points you should consider when building a webpage with WordPress.

 - Main navigation:

-The Sidebar is like the main navigation visible on every document.
-Therefore important article should be linked here.
+The Sidebar is visible on every document.
+Therefore, important articles should be linked there.
 Keep one thing in mind, when I am talking about important articles I donÂ´t mean important to you, I mean important to your visitors.
-Place articles that already gain much traffic here.
-You can use an Analytics Tool like Google Analytics to get data about this.
-In case you do not use Google Analytics yet for your WordPress Blog, I recommend you my article about adding Google Analytics to WordPress.
+Place articles that already gain much traffic there.
+You can use an analytics tool like Google Analytics to get data about this.
+In case you do not use Google Analytics yet, I recommend you my article about adding Google Analytics to WordPress.

-A Slider also is a good spot to place important websites.
-Every visitor who accesses your website via the home page gets to see the slider.
+A Slider is a good spot to place important websites.
+Every visitor who enters your website via the home page gets to see the slider.
 Well placed articles in here can decrease the bounce rate and keep visitors longer on your website.

 - Archive pages:

 To be honest I donÂ´t consider archives as important pages.
 I recommend to not place links to any archive page at important spots of your website.
-Definitely there are other pages that are much more important.
+There are other pages that are much more important.
 But anyway, you still should link them at some place.
-I think the very bottom of the sidebar or even the footer a good spots.
+I think the very bottom of the sidebar or even the footer are good spots.

 - Author pages:

 It is enough to link the authorâ€™s page on the corresponding article and on the teaser.
 There is no need to put extra links in the sidebar or other places.
-But to be clear, they really should not be missing on the articles of the author.
+But to be clear, they really should not be missing on articles.
 Furthermore those links should include structured data.
 This enables Google to show the authorÂ´s name in the snippet of the article on the Google SERP.